 Mr. Hudson-Plush represents unions and employees in all aspects of labor and employment law, including in litigation in federal and state courts, before the NLRB, and in arbitration hearings.
-He provides unions with legal and strategic advice on organizing drives, corporate campaigns, and internal union affairs, and currently specializes in the representation of unions in the entertainment industry and those covered by the Railway Labor Act.
+He provides unions with legal and strategic advice on organizing drives, corporate campaigns, and internal union affairs, and currently focuses on the representation of unions in the entertainment industry as well as those covered by the Railway Labor Act.

 Mr. Hudson-Plush also leads the Firm’s wage and hour practice, where he represents employees in individual and class action lawsuits seeking to recover unpaid minimum and overtime wages.
 He similarly represents employees in negotiations and litigation with employers concerning employment contracts, severance packages and a wide variety of other employment matters.

 Prior to joining Cohen, Weiss and Simon LLP, Mr. Hudson-Plush was a law clerk for Magistrate Judge Frank Maas of the United States District Court for the Southern District of New York.